InsightDataScience/aws-ops-insight/README.md

 # Configuring Technologies with Ansible

+With all our resources provisioned, we'll now use the "configuration management" tool, Ansible, to actually install and start technologies like Hadoop, Spark, etc. Ansible is also open source and popular at many startups for it's ease of use, though many larger companies use alternative tools like Puppet and Chef.

-With all our resources provisioned, we'll start configuring machines with the scripts in the `ansible` directory.
+We'll start configuring machines with the scripts in the `ansible` directory.
 Change to it with:

     cd ../ansible